maceth/maceth.github.io/README.md

-# SwitchKey
+# Switch Shortcut Key

-SwitchKey allows you to use shortcut keys to quickly switch applications.
+Switch Shortcut Key allows you to use shortcut keys to quickly switch apps and files.

 ### Features:
-- **Multiple App Support:** Can handle multiple applications with the same name, provided they are in different paths.
+- **Multiple App Support:** Can handle multiple apps with the same name, provided they are in different paths.
 - **File Shortcuts:**
   - Set up shortcuts for frequently used files like A.png and B.png.
   - Assign ⌥A and ⌥B as shortcuts.